cankayamerve/AshysCursedHouse/README.md

 ---

-## Installation
-1. **Download the Game Files**: Obtain the game files from the official repository or game store.
-2. **Set Up Your VR System**: Connect your VR headset and ensure it is configured correctly for your PC.
-3. **Launch the Game**: Start the game through your VR platform and enjoy the immersive experience.

----

 ## System Requirements
 - **VR Headset**: Compatible with Unity and VR platforms (Oculus Rift, HTC Vive, etc.)
 - **PC Requirements**: Ensure your PC meets the specifications for running VR games smoothly.